tom-seddon/beeblink/docs/fs.md

 **Overwrites I/O processor memory from OSHWM onwards, and writes to the disk in the specified drive, no questions asked!**

-Write a DFS/ADFS disk image to a formatted disk.
+Write a DFS/ADFS/DDOS/Challenger disk image to a disk. `*WRITE` doesn't do any formatting for you: the disk must be of the same type as the disk image, and formatted to the same capacity.

 `<drive>` is the drive to write to.